Contemporary knowledge about God, Evolution, and the meaning of human life.

 The majority of people, who acknowledge the existence of God, begin to beg from Him salvation for themselves or, at best, for someone else as well.
 But in reality, God does not need our prayers or different variations of our worship per se!
 God needs our efforts on self-development!

 If we have understood this, then the ethical component of spiritual development becomes actual for us; ethical work on oneself becomes meaningful.
-One has not to kowtow all day long — but has to learn to avoid repeating mistakes!
+One does not have to kowtow all day long — but has to learn to avoid repeating mistakes!

 But what is a mistake and what is not?
 We are able to discern this only if we understand what is God, what is man, what is the meaning of our lives!
 This meaning consists in our spiritual development!
 The meaning of life consists in spiritual development, not in accumulation of money or becoming elevated over others!